Aniwaa has been dedicated to 3D scanning for over 7 years, offering the most comprehensive 3D scanner comparison platform.

-We took a closer look at these LED and laser modes when Pierre-Antoine reviewed the Shining 3D EinScan HX a couple months ago; structured light enables fast scans, while the laser mode is excellent for shiny, complex parts.
+We took a closer look at these LED and laser modes when Pierre-Antoine reviewed the Shining 3D EinScan HX a couple of months ago; structured light enables fast scans, while the laser mode is excellent for shiny, complex parts.

 Given how convenient it is to have these two key technologies at hand, our hope is that more manufacturers will decide to develop hybrid handheld 3D scanners.

-ScanTech also offers a semi-hybrid scanner, the KSCAN20, which is equipped with two different kinds of lasers: red laser crosses for quick scans, and blue parallel lines for detailed scans.
+ScanTech also offers a semi-hybrid scanner, the KSCAN20, which is equipped with two different kinds of lasers: red laser crosses for quick scans and blue parallel lines for detailed scans.